 Hiring, as we mentioned above, is cost and effort-intensive.
 And as new employees learn on the job, you will end up paying overtime costs.
 This is a consistent problem whether you decide to scale up or down.
 You cannot keep repeating the cycle of onboarding and offboarding.

 Consider working with experienced part-time employees.
-Or you could consult with an MSP.
+Or you could consult with an MSP help desk.
 These third-party IT service providers have a talent pool at their disposal.
 So they can help you get immediate access to the right talent.
 And also help downgrade the team when the workload is low.

 A help desk team is responsible for translating complex technology and business functions into simpler terms for employees and customers.